Hugo Grotius: Jurist career

-The Dutch were at war with Spain; although Portugal was closely allied with Spain, it was not yet at war with the Dutch.
-Near the start of the war, Grotius's cousin captain Jacob van Heemskerk captured a loaded Portuguese carrack merchant ship, Santa Catarina, off present-day Singapore in 1603.
-Heemskerk was employed with the United Amsterdam Company (part of the Dutch East India Company), and though he did not have authorization from the company or the government to initiate the use of force, many shareholders were eager to accept the riches that he brought back to them.
+The Dutch Republic was at war with Spain.
+Although Portugal and Spain were united under the same monarch, Portugal was not yet at war with the Dutch.
+In 1603, Grotius's cousin, Captain Jacob van Heemskerk, captured the Portuguese merchant carrack Santa Catarina off present-day Singapore.
+Heemskerk had sailed for the United Amsterdam Company, one of the companies whose activities were taken over by the Dutch East India Company (VOC) in 1602.
+Although he had not been authorized by the company or the government to initiate the use of force, many shareholders were eager to accept the valuable cargo that he brought back.